Coronavirus Lockdown Rationale Lacks Transparency - BizPlus

 What level of C-19 infection can hospitals cope with?

-The Department of Health says that 2,615 Covid-19 cases are notified in Ireland as of Sunday 29 March 2020.
-The first confirmed case was four weeks ago on Saturday February 29.
+The Department of Health says that an estimated 4,273 Covid-19 cases are notified in Ireland as of Friday 3 April 2020.
+The first confirmed case was on Saturday February 29.

 Underpinning the drastic curbs on personal and economic freedom, not to mention wrecking the private sector economy (pay and pensions for medical experts and politicians are not affected), is the Irish health system’s apparent inability to cope with providing intensive care to large numbers of people at the same time.

 It is estimated that Ireland has c.255 Intensive Care Unit (ICU) beds around the country.
-The government says that 77 Covid-19 victims have been admitted to intensive care since the crisis started, though in its daily announcements the Department of Health does not specify how many C-19 victims are currently in ICU treatment.
-No indication either is given of what proportion of total admissions since the crisis started (564) are currently receiving hospital treatment.
+In its daily announcements the Department of Health does not specify how many C-19 victims are currently in ICU treatment.
+No indication either is given of what proportion of total admissions since the crisis started are currently receiving hospital treatment.

 |C-19 Cases Cumulative